-Looking at the experiences of the ten countries selected, several main trends were identified.
+The main driver for cyber competence building in the studied states is the demand to respond to the growing number of cyber-threats experienced, especially in critical sectors.
+Achieving self-sustainability and (partial) autonomy in this response, while maintaining and developing international cooperation, is an incentive for states to develop national Looking at the experiences of the ten countries selected, several main trends were identified.
 All of the countries are actively supporting the development of university and research programmes.
 Depending on the country and its organisation, as well as its geopolitical situation, different ministries are participating in the financing of research and training centres.
 A substantial element of public-private partnerships is present; with support of the governments, many of the universities and their related research labs have developed cooperation with numerous private sector partners.

-Most of the larger research labs have partnered with multinational companies ranging from network technology providers such as Intel and CISCO, to general ICT companies such as Microsoft, or telecommunication providers such as Deutsche Telekom, and in some cases even defence industries such as Airbus Group SE.
+Most of the larger research labs have partnered with multinational companies ranging from network technology providers such as Intel and CISCO, to general information and communication technology (ICT) companies such as Microsoft, or telecommunication providers such as Deutsche Telekom, and in some cases even defence industries such as Airbus Group SE.
 Such partnerships provide funds and conditions to enhance the academic portfolio, develop cutting-edge and applied solutions to technology, and increase the global competitiveness of the region and the country in cybersecurity markets.
 The partnerships developed at the Cyberspark Initiative in Israel, the JyvSecTec in Finland, and the Cybersecurity Centres in Germany are three leading examples that allow us to grasp their potential.
 Yet there are also examples of regional developments in France and the Netherlands which are being used to increase the countries' national competitiveness in the cybersecurity industry.